AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 A note in HMHero serves as a means of labelling the skills of an applicant.
 These tags are unique and case-sensitive.

 We can tag multiple applicants with the same note and each applicant can have multiple notes.
 These notes are optional.

-Feel free to make use of notes as you fit to highlight skill-sets of an applicant.
-Examples of such notes can include:

-  * Technical proficiency, e.g. `Python`, `Java`, `Flask`
-  * Soft Skills, e.g. `Project Management`, `Event Planning`

-HMHero's Notes are unique by name and are case-sensitive.
-This means you cannot add two or more notes of the same name.

 [Back to Table of Contents](#table-of-contents)